 Bring Your Own Model

 The Torq Edge AI Platform enables execution of diverse neural networks, efficiently utilizing NPU acceleration.
-The Torq tools and compiler allow you to convert a model from its original format to an representation optimized for the targeted Torq NPU.
+The Torq tools and compiler allow you to convert a model from its original format to a representation that is optimized for the Torq NPU.
 In this tutorial, you will learn how to bring your own model, optimize it for the Synaptics Astra SL261x processors, and test model inference speeds.

 Torq is based on the open-source IREE/MLIR compiler and runtime.
 You can write applications in C/C++ or Python and leverage Torq NPU acceleration.
 To learn more about Torq, visit the Torq Compiler User Manual